kailash-manasarovar/statement/docs/timeline/2025/may.md

 }
 </script>

+## TT intensive in Dublin

+- Ferry over from Liverpool.
+- On the way over I stay one night somewhere because the drive is so long.
+- On the way back, I stay in Wales one night and learn from the first time in my life how to say good morning in Welsh, bore da.

+### Hearing the bell in her earpiece

+- Of 8 of us in the circle, plus Steve, all said they were not able to hear the bell.
+- One other, including me, heard it.
+- wip

+### Adam has pain in his hands

+- So do I.
+- It's constant after driving long distances and I don't always wear gloves at this stage.
+- I'm still suffering from aches and pains from my pesticide-ridden clothing.
+- I complain about this online.
+- I've always thought Adam was working for Adams, since he turned up the year before and was seething.
+- He looks at his phone and then suddenly complains about the aches in his hands.
+- Steve asks him to come over and has a look at them.

+### They're putting ideas in my head

+- Sick ideas they want me to write about and get killed for doing so.
+- I don't.
+- Is that the true nature of the *intensives*?
+- I didn't know this at the time, but I kept have these bizarre thoughts throughout the course, and something stronger telling me to note it and not to worry about it.
+- It all clicked into place in [Bali in July 2026](../2026/july.md#loka-yoga) on the CIA psychological-torture intensive which also had very little effect on me and, I think now, rather helped me enormously.

+### Steve says he doesn't know when the courses are scheduled

+- I ask Steve on the last day when the next intensive is.
+- He says *I have no idea*, in a manner in which it sounds like he has no input whatsoever into his schedule.
+- I say goodbye and tell him I look forward to seeing him in Israel in a couple of weeks.

 ## Response to new content

 - As I undertake a first laborious and extremely triggering copy edit, I post new content describing what appear to be bona fide stalker accounts, possibly having live spy-cam-porn subscriptions, such as the Matthew account.